Cristiana Pegoraro, Pianist

 She also made her own piano transcriptions of some of their greatest works, including the most famous tangos of Astor Piazzolla, and composed a Fantasy on Cuban dances by Ernesto Lecuona.

-Her piano artistry can be heard on 26 compact discs released by Decision Products, Dynamic, Nuova Era, Diva and Eden Editori.
+Her piano artistry can be heard on 27 compact discs released by Decision Products, Dynamic, Nuova Era, Diva, Eden Editori, and Da Vinci Classics.

 Gramophone Magazine heralded her second recording of Ernesto Lecuona’s piano music on Dynamic Records with glowing praise – “Cristiana Pegoraro plays not only with brilliance, but with a most engaging finesse.”